President Trump Decertifies Canadian Made Aircraft via Social Media Post

 Summary

-President Donald Trump took to social media tonight to announce a decertification of all Canadian made aircraft.
-If this stands it will have a major impact on the regional operations of the Big Three U.S. carriers and many charter operators and private jet owners.
+President Donald Trump took to social media announcing a decertification of all Canadian made aircraft.
+The White House later clarified that the decertification would apply only to newly built aircraft, which is a problem in and of itself.
 We have more questions than answers at this point and I’m sure this isn’t the end of the story.

 Leave a Reply